 To get you started, here are some of the best car racks and other carriers for your SUP, designed to keep your board safe and secure when you hit the road for your next paddleboarding adventure.

-1. Thule 810 XT Stand Up Paddleboard Taxi
+1. Thule 810 XT Stand Up Paddle board Taxi Roof Rack

 This model is designed to be installed on your car roof and securely hold your board in place while you drive, as well as to prevent theft.